dandai509/Data-Analysis-Portfolio/README.md

 **Goal:** To find out how customers rate our services and seek space for improvement

 **Description:** The University of Auckland Recreation Center conducts customer surveys on an annual basis.
 The goal is to find out how customers rate our services and seek space for improvement.
-In the 2022 report, various questions were asked, and raw data were gathered from UoA website.
-As an operations coordinator, I’m responsible for generating a report by using Power BI to the manager to make operational decisions based on the data findings.
+In the survey report, various questions were asked, and raw data were gathered from UoA website.
+As an data analyst, I’m responsible for generating a report by using Power BI to the manager to make operational decisions based on the data findings.

 **Skills:** data cleaning, data transformation, data modeling, data analysis, data visualization